The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Beneficiaries

-Figure 7AB: Percentage of cases of AISH by household in Alberta, 2021 to 2022-23
+Figure 7AB: Cases of AISH by household in Alberta, 2021 to 2023-24

 Employment income

-In Alberta, employment income includes money earned for an applicant or recipient from a range of sources, such as salary, wages, certain commissions, bonuses, tips, gratuities, and honoraria.
+In Alberta, employment income includes money earned for an applicant or recipient from a range of sources, such as salary, wages, certain commissions, bonuses, tips, gratuities and honoraria.
 Income from other sources may also be considered as employment income.

 Access to data